Prof. Dr. Jasmin Grosinger

 Prof. Dr. Giovanni Cerchiari

-Wants to make atoms invisible and researches new technologies based on antimatter
+Researches how to make atoms invisible and develops new technologies based on antimatter

 Atoms and Light (Faculty IV)